Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 * A digital 'passports' web app has both a real-world, practical use case and real-world business use case.

-* The primary goal of the app should be to create a viable solution to the problem contained in the problem statment created during the planning stages of development.
+* The primary goal of the app should be to create a viable solution to the problem contained in the problem statement created during the planning stages of development.

 * The app should be 'standalone' and available for instant, easy adoption by any Irish school.